tehckisnow/WakeJS/README.md

 Updates:

+sep 13, 2018
+-tokenize() will now accept numbers.  this allows tp command to work.
+-fixed inventory(I think?)
+-the while loop in getItem() does not have an incrementor.
+Why does this seem to work correctly!?!?
+-implemented look at(actually just an extension of look).  if there is a look target, it first checks inventory, then room and returns description.
+-added me, self, room, list, and take.
+-helpCounter reminds player of help command every third invalid input.
+-added unlock, which checks inventory for a keyID and changes locked status of door.
+-added itemlist and exitlist to look at room results -added briefDesc, which is used in room updates, while description is used for look()

+sep 12, 2018
+-added query()
+-replaced checkGo() with version that uses query()

 sep 11, 2018
 -added debug toggle
 -return focus to prompt after "instructions" is clicked (by means of out().)
 -exits can now be locked
+-seperated map into seperate script file

 sep 9, 2018-
 -inventory; get and drop; still need to fix issue